Few planning applications are decided by the committee. The majority are decided by officers under delegated powers.

 Attending a meeting

-At a meeting, the committee, led by the Chairman, follows the published agenda, unless the Chairman advises otherwise at the start of the meeting.
+At a meeting, the committee, led by the Chair, follows the published agenda, unless the Chair advises otherwise at the start of the meeting.

 On occasion, the committee may consider items on the agenda without the public present.
 The agenda for the meeting will indicate if and when the public cannot observe the business.